 It’s a remarkable production (for TV), clearly indebted to the classic Forbidden Planet (1956).
 It’s interesting, gutsy, and quite visionary — from a mixed-gender and mixed-race crew to the innovative sets and visual effects, this show is a trailblazer in every sense of the word.
 In the tradition of Tolkien, Roddenberry managed to create a universe from the ground up, not an easy task by any means.
 Unlike modern science fiction shows, the emphasis is on story and characters.
 The visuals enhance rather than distract from the storyline and the characterizations.

 Obviously, some elements didn’t survive the second pilot (commonly known as episode #3 Where No Man Has Gone Before).
 The biggest casualty was Captain Pike.
-Hunter was released from his contract after the network found most of his demands unacceptable (legend says that Hunter’s wife was to blame for the breakdown of negotiations).
+Movie star Jeffrey Hunter was released from his contract after the network found most of his demands unacceptable (legend says that Hunter’s wife was to blame for the breakdown of negotiations).

 In retrospective, it was the best thing that ever happened to the show.
 As good as Hunter is, I don’t think that Hunter’s world-weary Pike would have worked well within Roddenberry’s optimism.
 Also, Hunter has little rapport with actor Nimoy.